-Fastems FMS breaks new ground and improves productivity in an ultra-high technology aerospace application – handling precision parts with specially developed technology.
+Fastems FMS opens up new avenues and improves productivity in an ultra-high technology aerospace application – handling precision parts with specially developed technology.

-A flexible, carbon fibre panel can therefore be clamped onto the matching 3D profile of its bespoke, pallet-mounted fixture and held continuously under vacuum during the entire production process.
-In this way, unnecessary process variables are eliminated.
+Therefore, a flexible, carbon fibre panel can be clamped onto the matching 3D profile of its bespoke, pallet-mounted fixture and held continuously under vacuum during the entire production process.
+Through this, unnecessary process variables are eliminated.

 Pushing the limits of technology

-Commented BAE Systems Derek Holden, BAE Systems Project Manager, “Our relationship with the equipment suppliers, including the manufacturer of the temperature-controlled booth that contains the FMS, was crucial to the success of the project.
+Derek Holden, BAE Systems Project Manager commented, “Our relationship with the equipment suppliers, including the manufacturer of the temperature-controlled booth that contains the FMS, was crucial to the success of the project.
 All acted as part of a team together with our design and production engineers, and each was individually responsible for, and committed, to meeting their targets.”

 “Fastems is a world leader in FMS logistics but this installation pushed even them to the limits of their technology”, continues Holden.

 “The very high accuracy components delivered by the facility enable the aft and empennage assemblies to achieve the exacting design requirements of the products, notable interchangability ensuring the smooth interface between mating units during final assembly of the aircraft.
 In addition, panel replacements in the field will fit first time, avoiding rework and aircraft downtime in service.”

 Two other Fastems FMS are in operation at Samlesbury serving Mitsui Seiki and Makino machining centres respectively, the first dating back to 1997.
 Both these systems operate extremely reliably producing aluminium and titanium structural parts for the F35 Lightning II programme as well as for Eurofighter Typhoon and Airbus.